Keyboard shortcuts

 codex --profile deep

-codex execpolicy check --pretty --rules ~/.codex/rules/default.rules -- git status
+codex execpolicy check --pretty --rules ~/.codex/rules/dotfiles.rules -- git status

-codex '$project-bootstrapper Map this repository and propose the first validation step.'
+codex '$env-reconciler Map this repository and propose the first validation step.'

 codex '$simulation-lab Define state variables and a minimal validation case for this model.'